mitchellmb/hqnn_image_classification/README.md

 - **2-3 fully connected layers** (classical)
 - **1 (optional) quantum layer**

+Within the quantum layer, the main function that allows for learning is the quantum kernel (QK).
+The QK is essentially a 'function' that can handle most of the basic Python logic (e.g., if/for/while/else/+/-/*) that acts upon qubits in a quantum circuit.
+The QK is created for some set of inputs (in this case, angle rotations of qubits) and then observed with a Hamiltonian to determine the expectation value for those inputs.

+In this project, the QK is being simulated via a traditional CPU/GPU backend, but real quantum computers can be connected too (https://nvidia.github.io/cuda-quantum/latest/using/backends/hardware.html).

 ## Project structure
 Only 2 functions from this project are needed to prepare data & run the CNN/HQNN:
 1) `download_and_prepare_dataset()`: Downloads, prepares, and augments the TensorFlow plant leaves dataset.
 Stored in `dataset_builder.py`.